gisellechaumont/tributepage/README.md

 ### TRIBUTE PAGE - ADA LOVELACE
-# One of the final proyects of course "Web Responsive Design" of FreeCodeCamp:
+# One of the final proyects of course " Responsive Web Design" of FreeCodeCamp:

 # Technologies